 The workshop will include government representatives from Israel, US, EU, from private practice and academy.

-Pictures from the workshop can be find here.
+Pictures from the workshop can be found here.

 Background on the Draft Law